preignition/program-user-guide/docs/app/customer/explanation/color-system.md

 ## The HCT Color Space

 HCT stands for Hue, Chroma, and Tone.
-It is a color space designed by Google that combines the perceptually accurate color representation of the CAM16 color appearance model with the lightness mapping of the CIELAB color space.
+It is a color space that provides a more accurate representation of colors compared to other color spaces (CAM16 or CIELAB).

 - **Hue:** The type of color (e.g., red, blue, green).
 - **Chroma:** The colorfulness or intensity of the color (how neutral or vibrant it is).